chrisDeFouRire/go-git-semver/README.md

 ## Download and Install as a git plugin

-First grab a binary (Linux/MacOS/Windows) [release on github](https://github.com/chrisDeFouRire/go-git-semver/releases/tag/v0.3.0).
+First grab a binary (Linux/MacOS) [release on github](https://github.com/chrisDeFouRire/go-git-semver/releases/tag/v0.3.0).

-Extract it and simply copy `go-git-semver` to `git-semver` somewhere on your `$PATH` (if you know how this works on Windows, please submit an issue/pull request!).
+Extract it and simply copy `go-git-semver` to `git-semver` somewhere on your `$PATH` (if you know how to build and deploy on Windows, please submit an issue/pull request!).

 ```
 sudo cp go-git-semver /usr/local/bin/git-semver